AWehrhahn/PySME-GUI/README.md

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

 ## How it works
-The GUI itself is written using Electron, that means most of the code is in javascript.
+The GUI itself is written using [Electron](https://www.electronjs.org/), that means most of the code is in javascript.
 For the parts that need a python script, they all follow the same principle.
 We save the input parameters to a file, then we spawn a new python process with the filename as a parameter.
 When the process finishes we load the data from an output file.
 If there is a log, that is is also written to a file that javascript watches for changes.
 Basically everything is done via the file system.

+The HTML/CSS is mostly [Bootstrap 4](https://getbootstrap.com/) with some changes from the [SB Admin 2 Template](https://github.com/BlackrockDigital/startbootstrap-sb-admin-2).
+The CSS is compiled from the SCSS files in the scss folder using [SASS](https://sass-lang.com/).
+All color definitions etc should be done there.
+The HTML has the actual location of most objects, although some are created in scripts.

+Each "card" in the GUI is controlled by one [typescript](https://www.typescriptlang.org/) file in src.
+Also there is one file for the process in general (renderer.ts) and one to create the window in the first place (main.ts).
+All typescript definitions are in interfaces.ts.
+The code has to be compiled by typescript into javascript files.

+The main plot is done using [plotly](https://plotly.com/), this includes the tools to manipulate the plot.
+The linelist table is done usongh [DataTables](https://datatables.net/).
+The citation module uses [citation.js](https://citation.js.org/).

+Miscellaneous data files are stored in the data folder.
+So far those are only used for the citation module.